Jerry Sags

 Jerome Saganowich (born July 5, 1964) is an American professional wrestler best known by his wrestling name Jerry Sags.
-He is a member of the tag team The Nasty Boys with partner and long-term friend Brian Knobbs.
+He is a member of the tag team The Nasty Boys with partner and long-time friend Brian Knobbs.

 Early life and education

-Sags was born May 7, 1964, in Allentown, Pennsylvania.
+Sags was born July 5, 1964, in Allentown, Pennsylvania.
 He attended and graduated from Whitehall High School in Whitehall Township, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 While at Whitehall High School, Sags met Brian Knobbs.
 The two became friends and went on to establish The Nasty Boys in 1986.

 Career

 Sags started his American Wrestling Association career as a referee in 1985.
-In 1986, he and Brian Knobbs formed The Nasty Boys, a tag team that initially wrestled out of Memphis, Tennessee.
-The team until moved to Championship Wrestling from Florida, where they won the Tag Team Titles five times from 1988 through 1990.
-In 1990, they went to the NWA's Jim Crockett Promotions, which had been purchased by Ted Turner and would be renamed World Championship Wrestling before The Nasty Boys left a few months later.
+In 1986, he and high school friend Brian Knobbs formed The Nasty Boys, a tag team that initially wrestled out of Memphis, Tennessee.
+The team moved to Championship Wrestling from Florida, where they won the Tag Team Titles five times from 1988 through 1990.

+On June 1, 1990 Sags received an tryout with the World Wrestling Federation, falling to Tugboat on a house show in Fort Myers, FL.

+In 1990, the Nasty Boys went to World Championship Wrestling, but left a few months later.
 They feuded with Rick and Scott Steiner over the U.S. Tag Team Titles, but could not defeat them.
 In late 1990, they moved to the World Wrestling Federation, where they were managed by Jimmy Hart.
-They won the World Tag Team titles from The Hart Foundation before feuding with and losing the titles to the Legion of Doom.
+They won the World Tag Team titles from the Hart Foundation before feuding with and losing the titles to the Legion of Doom.
 Knobbs and Sags then feuded with all of the WWF's top face tag teams, including The Rockers and The Bushwhackers.
 They turned face in the fall of 1992 to feud with Jimmy Hart's Money Inc. over the tag team titles, but were unable to recapture the gold.

 They left the WWF for WCW in 1993 and were managed by Missy Hyatt, who helped lead them to world tag team titles.
 Hyatt later resigned as their manager, and they went on to feud with Harlem Heat, The Blue Bloods, and the team of Dick Slater and Bunkhouse Buck.
 In 1996, they were tricked by the nWo into thinking they were going to become members, but were attacked as soon as they received their shirts.
 Sags had been injured previously and retired as a result of the injury.